Manatee County Expands COVID-19 Vaccine Registration Age To 55 And Older

 See Also: Manatee Co Bypasses Statewide Vaccination Registration System For Flexibility

 “Everyone that registered that was 65 and older in the beginning, that was a huge number.
 We are now through that pool and we’re on to the next group which is 60-64-year-olds.
 And now, we’re starting to see that there aren’t a lot of 60-64-year-olds signing up,” said Conboy.
 “We started saying ‘Hey, we’re going to have a lot of these appointment slots open.
 We need to be ready to fill them’.
-And we’re starting to see a lot of people that aren’t showing up to their appointment, are opting out of their appointment.”READ MORE: Hollywood Reacts With Horror To Atlanta Shootings; Daniel Dae Kim Speaks To House Committee About Rise In Violence Against Asian Americans
+And we’re starting to see a lot of people that aren’t showing up to their appointment, are opting out of their appointment.”READ MORE: 72 House Democrats Support Resolution To Expel GOP Rep. Marjorie Taylor Greene

 Other contributing factors include location options.
 Conboy says many people seeking the vaccine are choosing to get the shot elsewhere in the community.
 “Publix, CVS, Walgreens, Wynn-Dixie.
 It’s a great problem for us to have.”